skybrush-io/faq/wiki/Building-custom-drones.md

 Note that you will need the FastLED library for the sketch above; you can install it from the **Tools** / **Manage Libraries...** menu in the Arduino IDE.

-## Can you help me in building a drone compatible with Skybrush? {#hw-compatibility-custom-drones}
+## Can you help me in building a drone compatible with Skybrush?

 [CollMot Robotics Ltd.](https://collmot.com) provides enterprise-grade consultancy services for Skybrush, which also covers the case of building show drones.
 Contact us for more details and pricing information, lets cooperate!

-## Can I bundle Skybrush with the drones that I sell? {#hw-compatibility-sell-skybrush}
+## Can I bundle Skybrush with the drones that I sell?

 Yes, you can.
 You are allowed to redistribute the pre-compiled binaries for Skybrush components, but note that these pre-compiled binaries may include limitations in the number of drones that the software is willing to handle simultaneously, or other features of the software.
 You may also compile Skybrush from its source code, and you are then allowed to redistribute the unrestricted binaries.
 However, note that we cannot provide support beyond the standard community support for your customers for free.